lk-geimfari/mimesis/docs/schema.rst

         return random.choice([a, b])

-Afterwards, you need to register this field handler using a name you intend to use later.
-It's important to note that **every** field handler must be registered using a unique name, otherwise, you will override an existing field handler.
+Afterwards, you need to register it using a name you intend to use later.
+It's important to note that **every** field handler must be registered using a unique name, otherwise, you will override an existing handler.

 In this example, we will name the field ``hohoho``.